pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ##### Tanzu Application Platform

-In TAP, you can configure session handlers for Redis or Memcached by using [Service Bindings](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-php-php-buildpack.html#enable-a-session-handler-via-service-bindings):
+In Tanzu Application Platform, you can configure session handlers for Redis or Memcached by using [Service Bindings](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-php-php-buildpack.html#enable-a-session-handler-via-service-bindings):

 1. Create the service binding as a secret.
 For example: